hennessy12/iOS/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-#App Brainstorming

-Wechat
-Easy to form groups and initiate activties in the group Easy to mute and minimize groups

-Spotify
-Easy to set up different list

-Google Map
-Accurate and can use without internet

-The APP I Want to Build
-An app that can tell you which credit card to use at where, for example, when I'm standing in front the counter of a rental car company, the app can tell me that among all the credit cards that I have, I should use my Amex Plantium which has the best benefit for rental cars.